ethereum/go-ethereum/src/pages/docs/fundamentals/account-management.md

 clef --chainid 11155111 --keystore ~/.go-ethereum/sepolia-data/keystore --configdir ~/go-ethereum/sepolia-data/clef --http
 ```

-Clef will now start running in the terminal, beginning with a disclaimer and a prompt to click "ok":
+Clef will start running in the terminal, beginning with a disclaimer and a prompt to click "ok":

 ```terminal
 WARNING!